Jaush-M/nextjs-docker/README.md

 ## Installing pnpm

 When using npm or Yarn, if you have 100 projects using a dependency, you will have 100 copies of that dependency saved on disk.
-With pnpm, the dependency will be stored in a content-addressable store
+With pnpm, the dependency will be stored in a content-addressable store.

 ### Using corepack